enketo/enketo-express/README.md

 * re-build with `grunt`
 * restart app

 ### Developer tools
 Install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes.
 Install [gulp](http://gulpjs.com/) to automatically update the translation keys.

 The easiest way to start the app in development and debugging mode with livereload is with `grunt develop`.
-If you are developing using the vagrant VM, make sure to `pm2 kill` first or comment out the pm2 block at the end in the [bootstrap](/setup/bootstrap.sh) script before creating the VM.

 ### Differences with [enketo/enketo-legacy](https://github.com/enketo/enketo-legacy) (and [enketo.org](https://enketo.org))